 The amount of data coming in from everywhere is growing all the time, and the Outlook PST file is no different.
 Lots of emails every day, lots of attachments, forwards and replies.
 However, the PST size is limited by Microsoft by default, so you may face the problem when Outlook stops working.

-For example, Outlook 2002 PST file size is limited by 2 GB, Outlook 2003-2007 PST file size is limited by 20 GB.
-Modern versions of MS Outlook 2010 and above are limited to have PST files not more than 50 GB in size.
-But what if you should import tons of EML files?
+For example, Outlook 2002 PST file size is limited to 2 GB, Outlook 2003-2007 PST file size is limited to 20 GB.
+Modern versions of MS Outlook 2010 and above are limited to PST files of no more than 50 GB in size.
+But what if you need to import tons of EML files?

 We will review it on example of EML to Outlook Transfer tool…

-- Run the EML to Outlook Transfer utility
+- Run the EML to Outlook Transfer utility.